 The interrogative adverbs in English are where, when, why and how.
-The first correspond to the Catalan adverbs on, quan and per què, respectively, and the latter always corresponds to the Catalan com when this means de quina manera.
+The first three correspond to the Catalan adverbs on, quan and per què, respectively, and the fourth always corresponds to the Catalan com when this means de quina manera.